 Trevor Avery, of the The Lake District Holocaust Project, said that the real child Holocaust survivors had “come from places of horror and arrived in the beauty of Lake District, they often described the feeling to me as effervescent.
 It was like arriving in paradise.”
 The children recovered in the Lake District for their first four months in the country.

-BBC calls “The Children” a “stark, moving and ultimately redemptive story of the bonds these children make with one another, and of how the friendships forged at Windermere become a lifeline to a fruitful future.”
-The story draws on the first-person testimony of some of these now elderly survivors, whose filmed interviews will feature in the film.
+“The Windermere Children” is the stark, moving and ultimately redemptive story of the bonds these children make with one another, and of how the friendships forged at Windermere become a lifeline to a fruitful future.

-Executive Producers Wall To Wall Media, says: “The Children is a story of hope after horror, revealing how Britain and a remarkable group of adults transformed the lives of 300 child survivors of the concentration camps.
-Seventy five years after the Holocaust ended it’s a story that feels as important and relevant as ever.
-I’m incredibly proud of the exceptional cast and crew we have brought together to make this film.”
+Executive Producers Wall To Wall Media, says the period film “is a story of hope after horror, revealing how Britain and a remarkable group of adults transformed the lives of 300 child survivors of the concentration camps.
+Seventy five years after the Holocaust ended it’s a story that feels as important and relevant as ever.”

 If you enjoyed this post, be sure to see The Period Films List, with the best British, historical and costume dramas sorted by era.
 You’ll especially the Best Period Dramas: First World War Era list, and the Interwar Era list.